Top Takeaways From This Post

 Be prepared for shit to go down.
 Well, it won’t ever go that far but still! 😉

-Once we thought we finally found our perfect apartment – ideal distance to work, rent within our budget, and overall a big bright apartment with an inbuilt kitchen.
-We were also the favourites of the owner to be the tenants as well.
+Once we thought we finally found our perfect rental apartment in Germany – ideal distance to work, rent within our budget, and overall a big bright apartment with an inbuilt kitchen.
+We were also the favourite candidates of the owner to be the tenants as well.
 All good, right?

 He could not answer the call right away…because he was at work!
 By the time he called them back in about half an hour, the apartment had already been handed over to the second favourite applicant.

 Don’t let all this quirkiness put you off moving to Germany though.

-Always remember: Once you have found your perfect rental in Germany, make sure to educate yourself about your tenant rights in Germany.
+Always remember: Once you have found your perfect rental apartment in Germany, make sure to educate yourself about your tenant rights in Germany.

 How was your experience of house hunting in Germany?
 Did you have a pain in the arse landlord, an unreasonable contract or a shady neighbourhood when looking for a rental apartment in Germany?
 Let’s discuss in the comments!